Increased DNA damage in blood cells of rat treated with lead as assessed by comet assay

 Discussion

 This study was carried out to investigate the dose-dependent effect of lead exposure on DNA damage by comet assay.
 Our data suggests that administration of lead is associated with DNA damage in dose-dependent fashion.
 We used whole blood in our study.
-RBCs being enucleated cells, the comet images we obtained in this study represented only white blood cells, presumably lymphocytes though we didn’t isolate lymphocytes by traditional histopaque procedure.
+RBCs being enucleated cells, the comet images we obtained in this study represented only white blood cells, presumably lymphocytes though we did not isolate lymphocytes by traditional histopaque procedure.
 Therefore, in the present study, we examined effect of lead on DNA damage in white blood cells.

 The comet assay is a simple, sensitive, and rapid method that can be used to estimate DNA damage at the individual cell level through strand breaks, open repair sites, cross-links, and alkali labile sites caused by oxidative stress (Tice et al., 2000).
 The basis of the comet assay involves embedding a suspension of single cells in low melting point agarose on a microscope slide, thus creating a mini DNA agarose gel.
 The cells are lysed and then the DNA is electrophoresed.
 After silver-staining, the cells are observed under microscope and compared with control.
 In this study we found that cells from control rats had tightly compressed DNA and maintained the circular form of the normal nucleus, with little or no evidence of comet formation (Figure 1A).
 In contrast, cells from rats treated with different doses of lead acetate displayed an altered appearance (Figure 1B-D).
 The basis of this altered appearance is, during alkaline unwinding (at pH 13.0) double stranded supercoiled DNA was unwound and denatured.
 As a result, double stranded complex DNA became single stranded and relaxed.
 So while electrophoresis was carried out, due to electric attraction, fragmentized DNA (negatively charged) migrated towards anode leaving the intact DNA in the head region.
 If nucleus contains more damaged DNA, large amount of these broken DNA (which are small in size compared to intact DNA molecule) will migrate in the tail region.
 Thus comet like shape was formed as evident in Figure 1.
 The intensity of the comet tail relative to the head reflects the number of DNA breaks.
 Cells containing greater levels of DNA strand breakage generate comets with more intense 'tails' (Figure 1C and D).
 Densitometric and geometric parameters of the comets as determined using image analysis software suggest that lead administration dose-dependently increased the comet tail, OTM and DNA percentage in the tail.